Articles on Shifting Sands

 FGM: women should be better supported

-Bríd Hehir suggest changes in the way women are supported and cared for.
+Bríd Hehir in AIMS JOURNAL suggests changes in the way women are supported and cared for.

 Female genital mutilation (FGM) has been a controversial, high profile issue in Britain for some years now, as many women and girls from traditional FMG practising communities live here.
 There is widespread, if erroneous, belief that this illegal, harmful practice continues to be performed here.
 Politicians of all hues, government departments, media campaigners, victims, survivors, charities and professionals have all contributed to this illusion.